 - I have been investing with an advisor for a while and/or I can explain the success rate of active managers compared to indexing

-- I have long self-managed my investments and/or I understand the difference between a long put option and a short put
+- I have long self-managed my investments with good returns and/or I understand the difference between a long put option and a naked short put

 Scoring schedule: see bottom of article.
 Make sure you complete the questions honestly and mark down your answers before checking your score.

 Investor behaviour is a huge influence on performance.
-Several comprehensive studies have found the average American investor in the last few decades would have achieved better results simply buying intermediate-term government bonds than poorly attempting management of a diversified portfolio.
+Several comprehensive studies have found the average American investor in the last few decades would have achieved better results simply buying intermediate-term government bonds than managing their own diversified portfolio.
+A bad adviser sometimes made things even worse.

-For investors who want to self-manage but score on the lower end of this questionnaire, they should strongly consider developing a more conservative investment strategy, writing down their investment plan, limiting the number of investments held, and take great care to stick to their plan.
-This could be similar to the RM Balanced Portfolio, but with a higher allocation to bonds and lower allocations to stocks.
+For investors who really want to self-manage but score on the lower end of this questionnaire, they should strongly consider a more conservative investment strategy.
+Write down their investment plan, limit the number of investments held, and take great care to stick to their plan.
+A simple Portfolio ETF is probably the best choice!

 It is important to point out not all aggressive, or complex, investment strategies are good and they don't necessarily provide better returns.
 This advantage might be more dependent on the character and knowledge of the investor than the plan itself.